HACCP System

 HACCP (Hazard analysis and critical control points) is a systematic preventive approach to food safety.
 It is used to prevent food contamination from biological, chemical, and physical hazards in production processes.
 This contamination can cause the finished product to be unsafe.
 It also helps design measurements to reduce these risks to a safe level.

 The HACCP System requires that potential hazards are identified and controlled at specific points in the process.
-This includes biological, chemical or physical hazards.
-Any company involved in the manufacturing, processing or handling of food products can use HACCP to minimize or eliminate food safety hazards in their product.
+This includes biological, chemical, or physical hazards.
+Any company involved in the manufacturing, processing, or handling of food products can use HACCP to minimize or eliminate food safety hazards in their product.

 READ: What is Critical Control Point in HACCP

-HACCP Plan & HACCP steps
+HACCP Plan & HACCP Steps

 There are 12 necessary steps for HACCP implementation, they are:

-- Create the food safety team
+- Create a food safety team

 - Describe the food in great detail